Great PR For Edinburgh Radio Station

 The man behind the idea to re-launch is Donny Hughes, a business development manager with over 25 years experience working in local radio.

 Mr Hughes believes that community radio has a solid future.
 He said: “We want to be local 100 percent local in this day and age where mainstream radio is becoming less and less local stations like Castle FM are going to be the next local radio stations.”

 The idea behind the rebranding is to remain part of the community in Leith but also to branch out to the wider community of Edinburgh.

-This coverage was secured with STV Local on behalf of Castle FM, as part of a sustained PR campaign by The Holyrood Partnership.
+This coverage was secured with STV Local on behalf of Castle FM, as part of a sustained PR campaign by The Holyrood PR.